ryrob30/mobile-services.en/help/using/usage/reports-action-paths.md

 >[!TIP]
 >
->You can use a [funnel report](/help/using/usage/reports-funnel.md) to combine navigation and actions in one report.
+>You can use a funnel report to combine navigation and actions in one report.
+For more information, see [Funnel](/help/using/usage/reports-funnel.md).

 ![](assets/action_paths.png)